aestimosolver/aestimo/README.md

 The latest version of the program is available in zipped form from the website: https://github.com/aestimosolver/aestimo.

 Alternatively, aestimo can now be installed from PyPI via the command `pip install aestimo`.

-(Note that if numpy is not installed before you install aestimo then there may be an compilation error for the cython extension but it seems that the extension gets compiled anyway, so that the error can be ignored.)

 Prerequisites
 -------------